 In response we are focusing on a new approach to help us deepen our social impact through building greater diversity within the organisation and a more sophisticated understanding of how our projects respond to diversity needs externally.
 Three key elements underpin our approach:

 We are developing the strategy and vision for diversity and inclusion at Social Finance.
 We established a Diversity and Inclusion Steering Group to monitor the effective planning and delivery of the programmes of work.
-We are also recruiting external members of a Race Equity Advisory Group to provide expert insight and challenge.
+We also established a Race Equity Advisory Group to provide expert insight and challenge.

 Making Social Finance diverse at all levels and ensuring our processes are inclusive and unbiased are key to our diversity and inclusion plans.
 We are committed to training our senior staff on leading a diverse organisation and to increasing opportunities for those in minority and underrepresented groups.
 Reaching new audiences through our recruitment processes is a priority.